 A dog backpack is worth buying.

-For around $45, there are several brands and styles, but I like the Outward Hound dog backpack.
-There are plenty of other brands out there to choose from.
+For around $35, there are several brands and styles, but I like the Outward Hound dog backpack, and the Ruffwear Pack my dog is modeling in the photos.
+Plus, there are other brands out there to choose from.

 Most dog backpacks come in several sizes and have adjustable straps.

 When your dog wears his dog backpack for the first time, he will probably not want to wear it.
 He might freeze and stiffen his body as if to say, “I can’t move in this thing.”
 Or he might try to run really fast as if he can run right out of it.
 My mutt tried both these tactics.

 The best thing you can do for your dog is to act like the dog backpack is no big deal.
-Don’t praise a dog that is insecure.
-That will just reinforce the dog’s nervousness or anxiety.
+No need to coddle a dog that is insecure.
+That will just confirm there’s something to be nervousness about.
 Instead, go for a walk right away.
 Do something fun so he associates the pack with adventures!

 When you go for your first walk with your dog wearing his dog backpack, keep a quick pace.
 Do not allow your dog to slow down or stop and “put on his breaks.”
 It’s hard to get a dog moving once he is at a stand-still.
 Instead, jog or walk fast and don’t slow down when your dog becomes hesitant.
 Just keep moving forward.
 He might protest for about five minutes and try to pull back on the leash.
-If you give in, he will learn that these little protests work, that he can control you.
+If you give in, he will learn that these little protests work.

 If you ignore your dog and keep moving, your dog will learn to like his dog backpack and that you are in charge of the walk, not him.